Safeguarding & Wellbeing

 - Our on-site student mentors are trusted members of staff that can offer students individualised 1:1 support

-- The Colleges Education Wellbeing Practitioners are here to help you if you’re struggling with low mood and anxiety that might be impacting your sleep, appetite, and ability to cope
+- The college’s Mental Health Practitioner is here to help you if you’re struggling with low mood and anxiety that might be impacting your sleep, appetite, and ability to cope

 - The Safeguarding and Wellbeing team can refer you to local services and/or signpost you to National support services